 New Zealand is home to some of the world’s most beautiful views.
-While it is not the cheapest place to travel, the road trips are definitely budgetable.
+While it is not the cheapest place to travel, road trips are definitely possible on lower bugets.
 You cannot however, put a price on the experience, uplifting views and memories the picturesque and action-packed Island has to offer.
 The North and South Islands showcase incredible backdrops each with their own, where each turn and twist boast remarkable views.

 Also known as the Lost Highway, this route is 150 km and takes about 2 hours.
 Located on the North Island, this memorable journey will take you along the twisted roads of the mountain curves.
 This route is not meant to be driven fast, but to slowly take in the captivating views.
 Make sure you have a full tank because this remote road has no gas stations on the way.
 A section of the road is also gravel, so when hiring a car make sure that you have read the terms and conditions on off-road driving.

 Beginning at Taumarunui, this town has a great national park with plenty of water activities available.
 Half-way to the route, before you hit the small village of Whangamomona, you can take a look at one of the highest waterfalls on the North Island, by taking a detour up to Mount Damper.
 Reaching the end of the route in Stratford, lies another town that looks after hikers, bikers and climbers who plan to venture to one of the nearby attractions.

 With the constant incline and declines, this inland route shows off the west region, with many more unspoilt sights to see, such as the vast green plains, deep gorges, sub-tropical forests, raging waterfalls, historic landmarks and native wildlife.